n-raghu/ezETL/README.md

 # easyDBA <br>
 This repository is created for automating and managing indices and backups for mongoDB.

-Project is integrated with YAML based inputs which controls the entire functioning.
+Project is integrated with YAML file-based inputs which controls the entire functioning.

 <b>CONFIGURE</b><br>
   Open dtsConfig.yaml file.